MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 To create extensions for Azure DevOps, you need the following software and tools:

 - An organization in Azure DevOps.
 For more information, see [Create an organization](../../organizations/accounts/create-organization.md).
 - A text editor.
-For many of the tutorials, we used **Visual Studio Code**, which provides intellisense and debugging support and can be downloaded [here](https://code.visualstudio.com/).
+For many of the tutorials, we use **Visual Studio Code**, which provides intellisense and debugging support and can be downloaded [here](https://code.visualstudio.com/).
-- The latest version of node, which can be downloaded [here](https://nodejs.org/en/download/).
+- The latest version of Node.js, which can be downloaded [here](https://nodejs.org/en/download/).

   - The production Environment only uses [Node10](http://blog.majcica.com/2018/12/04/node10-provider-available-for-agent-v2-144-0/) or Node6 (by using the `"Node"` in the `"execution"` object instead of `Node10`).
-- Typescript Compiler 2.2.0 or greater, which can be downloaded [here](https://www.npmjs.com/package/typescript).
+- TypeScript Compiler 2.2.0 or greater, which can be downloaded [here](https://www.npmjs.com/package/typescript).
     <a name="cli"></a>
 - TFS Cross Platform Command Line Interface (tfx-cli) to package your extensions.
     - **tfx-cli** can be installed using `npm`, a component of Node.js by running `npm i -g tfx-cli`.